IBM-Cloud/docs/services/mobileanalytics/index.md

 		```
 		{: codeblock}

-	2. Initialize the Client SDK inside your application code to record usage analytics and application sessions, using your [Access Key](sdk.html#analytics-clientkey) value.
+	2. Initialize the Client SDK inside your application code to record usage analytics and application sessions, using your [API Key](sdk.html#analytics-clientkey) value.

 		```Java
 			try {